 Buy Solar Panels Online

-You can get solar power panels for home, RV, sheds, or off the grid situations, for just a couple of hundred bucks.
+You can get real, well- working, latest technology solar power panels for home, RV, sheds, or off the grid situations, for just a couple of hundred bucks.
 (Yes, you can spend several thousands for either ‘cosmetic’ features as well as more capacity).
-This is a good choice:
+But this is a good choice:

 Going Solar … is a Journey